worldviewer/react-worldviewer-app-old/README.md

 I am currently attempting to import my JSON into Algolia.
 They appear to have a size limit for individual records of only 10k, and they advise that records should be broken up if they exceed this amount.
 For this reason, I am currently unable to import all of my JSON.
 I've asked them to boost it up to 40-50k so that I can trial their tool.
 So far, it looks like the perfect solution, but if I have to break these posts up by paragraph, it might add significant complexity to the markdown processing.

+I discovered that with small images, it's important to instruct Image Magick (through the Magick-Slicer options string) to bump the quality up to 100 (from its default of 92).
+This seems to start mattering at around a resolution of 2048 x 2048.

+The command for that would be

+    ./magick-slicer -i large.jpg -p '-quality 100' -o ./pyramid

+It looks like whenever Image Magick switches from 256 to 512 tile width, the quality of the result suffers considerably.
+Once I am ready to automate this process into a workflow, I'll have to fix all file-splitting to 256 width tiles.

 ## Next Steps: Prepare All Assets for the New Workflows

 ### Create Feed Post Assets S3 Bucket for the Halton Arp Card